Just Hanging On

 We are usually in a hurry wherever we are.
 One nice thing about this trip is that I can take my time.
 No clocks although my body clock still awakens me each morning at 5:30 a.m.

 I miss Ashley.
 My daughter has traveled with me twice on this trip to be my driver; the person who drives to the top of the mountain and waits for the fools on bikes.
-In 2007 when the race was canceled, twice, and a number of people were hammering the decision not to let us ride in zero visibility, 70 mph winds and 34 degree weather, I wrote to Mary Power and told her what a great time I had with my daughter.
-This was a special time of father and daughter and I miss her not being with me this year.
+In 2007 when the race was canceled, twice, and a number of people were hammering the decision not to let us ride in zero visibility, 70 mph winds and 34℉ weather, I wrote to Mary Power and told her what a great time I had with my daughter.
+This was a special time for father and daughter and I miss her not being with me this year.

 Our trip in 2007 was special and I had no expectations that we would ever travel together again.
 But last year Ashley and her husband, Bryan, joined me and were my inspiration knowing that they were waiting at the top of the mountain for me.
 And waiting.
 And waiting.
 And waiting…

 Ashley was ready to go with me in July for Newton’s Revenge but I wasn’t.
-This week she started orientation for a new teaching job in Shepherdstown, West Virginia and is in daily rehearsal for Sweet Charity.
+This week she started orientation for a new teaching job in Shepherdstown, West Virginia, and is in daily rehearsal for Sweet Charity.

-My plan was on Wednesday to arrive the Mount Washington Valley early and ride the 65-mile circumference of Mount Washington as suggested in the March, 2007 edition of Bicycling.
+My plan was on Wednesday to arrive at the Mount Washington Valley early and ride the 65-mile circumference of Mount Washington as suggested in the March 2007 edition of Bicycling.
 But gray skies and awful planning derailed those plans.
 Who knew I left myself 4 1/2 hours short of my destination Tuesday night?

 There were rain clouds in Connecticut and there was rain in the Mount Washington Valley.
 I decided to take a relaxing route to the valley.
 The quickest way was up the coast outside of Boston, but I went up I-87 into Vermont.
 The Welcome Center/Rest Area is unique.
 It is a new barn made to look like an old barn.

-Lake Winnipesaukee |
+Lake Winnipesaukee

 I stopped in Meredith, NH, to admire beautiful Lake Winnipesaukee.
 Apparently, it even doubles as an airport.